 The easiest way to turn off SmartScreen Filter is to use the options provided by Windows Security Center.
-Windows Defender built-in antivirus lets you manage SmartScreen settings for apps and files, Microsoft Edge, and Microsoft Store apps individually.
+Windows Defender’s built-in antivirus lets you individually manage SmartScreen settings for apps and files, Microsoft Edge, and Microsoft Store apps.

-- Next, go to ” Manage applications/browser” and on the right, you will see that SmartScreen is turned on to ” Warn ” for all three categories.
-To disable SmartScreen completely, you must select Disable in all categories: Check apps and files, for Microsoft Edge, for apps from the Microsoft Store.
+- Next, go to ” Manage applications/browser”, and on the right, you will see that SmartScreen is turned on to ” Warn ” for all three categories.
+To disable SmartScreen altogether, you must select Disable in all types: Check apps and files, for Microsoft Edge, for apps from the Microsoft Store.

 2. Using the Group Policy Editor

-For system or network administrators, Windows has a specific policy setting in the “Group Policy” editor to quickly disable SmartScreen in Windows 11.
+For system or network administrators, Windows has a specific policy setting in the “Group Policy” editor to disable SmartScreen in Windows 11 quickly.

 - Press the Win + R key combination and enter gpedit.msc to open Group Policies.
-In the editor, navigate to Computer Configuration> Administrative Templates> Windows Components> File Explorer and on the right, double-click the Configure Windows Defender SmartScreen policy.
+In the editor, navigate to Computer Configuration> Administrative Templates> Windows Components> File Explorer, and double-click the Configure Windows Defender SmartScreen policy on the right.